Truck's dashboard camera found at Taiwan train crash site

 The train had collided with a construction truck that had rolled onto the tracks from a site located above the tunnel.
 The first three carriages were destroyed when the train derailed.

-As police showed up on Sunday afternoon to escort him to his detention hearing, he read from a piece of paper to the press, his voice cracking.
+As police showed up yesterday afternoon to escort him to his detention hearing, he read from a piece of paper to the media, his voice cracking.

 "I caused the 408 Taroko Express to have an extremely horrible accident over the Qing Ming holiday, leading to deaths, injuries and lots of public attention.
 I am deeply regretful for that and extend my sincerest apologies," he said, adding that he would cooperate with the prosecution and police in the investigation.